joehahn/cryptocoin-tensorflow-demo/README.md

 work is still needed to fix that.
 ![](figs/prediction.png)
-Lastly, the red curve in the above plot shows predictions made by a simple linear regression (LR) that was also trained on this dataset; that curve shows that the LR model is only somewhat useful across the first month of testing data, with the LR model then veering away from reality at later times.
+Lastly, the red curve in the above plot shows predictions made by a simple linear regression (LR) that was also trained on this data; that curve shows that the LR model is only somewhat useful across the first month of testing data, with the LR model then veering away from reality at later times.
 The LR model's MAE was also twice that of the LSTM model, so LSTM was two times more accurate than the simplest of all machine-learning algorithm, and its predictions were also much better behaved